 Open your eyes.
 What did you feel?
 For many, the word comfort comes to mind—something many of us are looking for during these very challenging times.
 Finding a place of comfort allows us to escape from the stressful things happening around us and experience soothing moments.

-It’s not normal to experience the amount of stress, anxiety, and uncertainty most of us have felt this year.
-And it’s been challenging for many to find any relief or comfort, yet we desperately need it.
+It’s a challenge for many to find relief or comfort from stress, anxiety, and uncertainty, yet we desperately need to.
 Many folks are great at creating comforting moments for others, but when it comes to being intentional about creating comfort in their world, well, not so much.

 You can be intentional, even in times of extreme stress, about building soothing moments into your day that allow you to escape.
 If you’re thinking you just can’t afford to do that, here’s hoping you will reconsider.
 You really can’t afford not to.
 We all need moments that allow for a break in the action to hit the refresh button.
 It’s good for us, and it’s good for the people around us.